CartoDB/carto-workshop/01-builder-visualization/exercises/twitter-dogs.md

 # Twitter Pop-Ups & Time Slider Visualization

-* *Degree of Difficulty*: **
+* *Degree of Difficulty*: :star::star::star:
-* *Goal*: Create a time-enabled visualization that includes pop-ups using data pulled from Twitter with BUILDER
+* *Goal*: Create a time-enabled visualization that includes useful pop-ups using data pulled from Twitter with BUILDER
 * *Features Highlighted*:
   * Style:
     - Enabling time-based elements of your data for advanced visualization;